goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 ---

-Systems thinking pioneer Russell L. Ackoff used to say that ’An ounce of understanding is worth a pound of knowledge.’
+Systems thinking pioneer Russell L. Ackoff used to say that ‘An ounce of understanding is worth a pound of knowledge.’

 Among his many insights and achievements, Ackoff developed a hierarchy of cognition, abbreviated DIKUW, that went like this: